2429 Kiesel Avenue,

 No one has favorited this theater yet

 Building plans were first detailed in a March 26, 1914, article in the Ogden Examiner which said that it was to be built on property purchased by Fred J. Kiesel, an early Ogden developer.
 The steel framed structure was planned to be 180' in depth and 65' wide with four stores in front.
 A month later it was announced that The Alhambra Theatre Company had purchased the property from Kiesel and the theater was to cost $150,000 and seat 1,826, of which 500 were to be in the balcony.
 The company also operated the local Isis, Oracle and Globe theaters.
-Other venues in town at the time were the Ogden and Orpheum theaters.
+Other venues in town at the time were the Ogden Theatre and Orpheum Theatre.
 The company said the showhouse was to be similar to their American Theatre in Salt Lake City.

-A May 15, 1915, article in the Examiner said that a suit was being brought by the Ogden Theatre against Paramount Pictures for selling films to the Alhambra Theatre that the Ogden had already contracted to play.
+A May 15, 1915, article in the Examiner said that a suit was being brought by the Ogden Theatre against Paramount Pictures for selling films to the Alhambra Theatre that the Ogden Theatre had already contracted to play.
 Paramount’s defense was that the contracts had expired in April and that they were free to sell the pictures to other parties.

 Boxing matches were a staple at the early Alhambra Theatre.
 One notable match took place on May 3, 1916 between two Utahans.
 A crowd of 2,000 saw an up-and-comer named Jack Dempsey defeat Terry Kelly in ten rounds.